ItalyPaleAle/traefik-forward-auth/README.md

 - `secret`

-   Used to sign cookies authentication, should be a random (e.g. `openssl rand -hex 16`)
+   Used to sign cookies authentication, should be a random (e.g. `openssl rand -base64 32`)

 - `whitelist`